Additional information on transgender

 - Consider gender identity:

 - A minority of individuals develop a sense of being of the opposite sex from their biological and physiological gender."
 1 They may describe themselves as a man trapped in a woman's body, or having a man's body with a woman's brain.
 They experience Gender Identity Disorder (a.k.a.
 GID, or Gender Dysphoria.

 - Some people identify as both male and female.

-- Others identify as being of a third gender, as being "two spirited" or of having no gender at all.
+- Others identify as being "two spirited" or of having no gender at all.

 - Some will be intersexual.
 They will have an "anatomy or

 physiology which differ from cultural ideals of male and female."
 3 Some will have genitalia which are ambiguous, others with both male and female components.
 Some will be missing external genitalia entirely.
-Still others will have a missing or malformed X sex chromosome.
+Still others will have a missing or malformed X sex chromosome in their cells.

-Our cultures' tendency to divide people neatly into male and female suddenly looks inadequate and over simplistic.
+Our cultures' tendency to divide people neatly into fixed males and females throughout their entire life span suddenly looks inadequate and over simplistic.
 A small percentage of individuals simply do not fit.

 Beliefs about sex, gender identity and gender dysphoria by transgender persons, transsexuals, social and religious liberals, secularists, etc: